 - Place the container inside the pot and and just when it starts to come to a slow boil, turn the heat to low and allow all the ingredients to melt, stirring occasionally.

 You don’t want to melt the ingredients in a microwave.
-Slow melting will prevent the shea butter from becoming “grainy” giving your lotion bars a rough texture.
+Slow melting will prevent the shea butter from becoming “grainy” which gives your lotion bars a rough texture.

 - Being careful not to get burned (the glass container will be hot, use a mitt), pour the melted oil into a silicone mold.
 I’m using hearts for Valentines, but I have pretty flower shaped, Easter egg, and honey bee molds.
 You find them at Michael’s and Hobby Lobby, or order below.

 - Allow the bars to cool.
 It will take a couple of hours unless you place in the refrigerator.
-I just leave mine on my kitchen counter to cool ( away from small hands to pull off if you have children in the house)
+I just leave mine on my kitchen counter to cool ( away from small hands to pull off if you have children in the house).
+Tip: If you are cooling in the refrigerator, place the mold on a cooking tin before filling.
+Once they cool, they will easily pop out of the silicone mold.
+Allow them to air dry for a couple of days before storing.

 - Store your lotion bars away from heat.
-If you have a tin you can place them there, or in a simple zip lock bag.
+I use 2oz tins to place mine in, or you can place in a simple zip lock bag.
 To use your lotion bar, simply rub it between your hands or directly onto dry skin areas, such as elbows and heels.
 The solid bar will soften due to the heat of your skin.

 I hope you will make a few of these bars for yourself and for friends.
 I have a friend with psoriasis who loves the way they make the rough dry areas on her elbows feel soft.
 She also says it reduces the redness.
 I add a few drops of lavender essential oil to hers after I pour into the mold.